 When he was suffering from typhoid fever, he was inspired to visit Florence to view the astounding paintings in the Uffizi and the Palazzo Pitti.
 When he recovered from his illness, his mother took him to Florence to view these paintings.
 Aside from taking a tour to this city, he obtained training from Guglielmo Micheli, a painting master in the city of Livorno.

 During the years 1898 to 1900, Modigliani decided to work in the Micheli's Art School.
 It was here where he had his formal art instruction.
 Moreover, the environment supported his passion for art, and he acquired great skill in the 19th century Italian art.
 In his early Parisian works, it was evident that his masterpieces were largely influenced by his knowledge of Renaissance art.
-Among a few others. his inspirations included Leonardo da Vinci, Peter Paul Rubens, and Caravaggio.
+Among a few others. his inspirations included Leonardo da Vinci, Michelangelo, and Caravaggio.

 When Modigliani was still in Rome, in 1901, he was greatly inspired by the works of Domenico Morelli.
 The artist was noted for his masterpieces that featured scenes and images from the Bible and literature.

 As a student of Micheli, the young Modigliani was learned more about various other themes included still-life, portraiture, the nude and landscape.
 By 1902, the artist continued his passion for life drawing and this was the reason for his decision to study at the Accademia di Belle Arti, which was situated in Florence.

 In 1906, he opted to relocate to Paris, which was famous for avante-garde art.
 When Modigliani arrived in Paris in 1906, the first influence that he underwent was not that of Picasso, nor that of the Fauves, nor even that of Cezanne, whom he had still to discover.
 Meidner, who knew Modigliani in Paris at that time, records that he admired not only Gauguin but also expressive style of van Gogh.
 It was arrival to Paris that enabled him to present his artistic experimentation alongside other artists including Juan Gris, Piet Mondrian and Picasso.
 Eventually he developed his own unique style, which cannot be adequately categorized with those of other artists.